Bence Bicsák: 2020

-2021: The COVID-19 pandemic continues to disrupt competition
+2021: Tokyo Olympics during COVID-19

-On March 20, 2021, the International Olympic Committee and four other governing bodies announced that due to the COVID pandemic, overseas spectators would not be allowed to the Tokyo Olympic Games.

-On March 25, 2021, the Olympic torch relay started in Japan.
-It signaled that the Olympic Games would likely begin 121 days later.
-The torch relay gave hope to thousands of elite athletes, Bicsák among them.

-In a rebranding effort, on October 1, 2020, the International Triathlon Union became World Triathlon.
-Consequently, and for historical clarity, ITU events before October 1, 2020, remain identified as ITU.
-Similarly, on March 4, 2021, the ITU World Triathlon Series (WTS) became World Triathlon Championship Series (WTCS).
-Consequently, and for historical clarity, WTS events before 2021 remain identified as WTS.

 At the start of 2021, the COVID pandemic continued to disrupt significantly the competition schedule set by World Triathlon.
 Uncertainty of the first WTCS race in Chengdu, the moving of the Montreal event and Adu Dhabi even t dates made travel and logistics planning a challenge.

-On April 22, 2020, World Triathlon confirmed the schedule for the 2021 World Triathlon Championship Series (WTCS).
-The first event was for the triathlon in Chengdu, China, scheduled for May 1 and 2.
-Bicsák previously competed in Chengdu events in 2018 and 2019.
-Unfortunately, the 2020, the Chengdu event was canceled due to the pandemic.
-However, as of April 24, 2021, a mere eight days before the 2021 Chengdu WTCS event, the actual start date remained to be confirmed.

 In a parallel triathlon competition series, the pandemic also played havoc with the 2021 Triathlon World Cup schedule.
 The cancelation of the 2021 Osaka Triathlon World Cup and the changed date of the Huatulco Triathlon World Cup signaled that the 2021 World Cup season might continue to have significant disruptions.

 Due to COVID-19, the pre-Olympic 2021 triathlon season was exceptionally challenging for many elite triathletes trying to regain their peak performance.
 In four out of five 2021 pre-Olympic game events, Bence Bicsák finished well below his typical performance levels.
 However, on 13 June 2021, Bence Bicsák achieved a gold medal finish at the Grand-Prix triathlon event in Dunkirk.

 As a member of the Hungarian 2020 Olympic Triathlon team, Bence Bicsák competed in the men's individual event at the 2020 Tokyo Olympic Summer Games.
 He placed 7th out of 51 Olympians that started the race.
+Prior to Bence Bicsák's 7th-place finish at the Tokyo Olympics, Hungary's best triathlon Olympic finish to date was from Csaba Kuttor who finished 30th at the 2000 Sydney Olympic games.

+In July 2022, "in consultation with his coach, Szilárd Tóth, and the management of PSN Zrt, "Bence Bicsák accepted an invitation to join the JFTcrew Elite Squad, with Joel Filliol as the lead coach.
+Joel Filliol (Canadian) "is widely regarded as one of the best", having "worked with a number of national federations in various positions."
+Coach Drew Box assists Joel Filliol.
+JFTcrew is based in Girona Spain.
+Szilárd Tóth was Bicsák's primary coach until July 2022, was and still is the head of the PSN Triathlon Department, which has nearly 50 staff members.
+Szilárd Tóth is the coach of the triathlete Bence Mocsári (Hungary), a para-athlete officially selected for the 2024 Summer Paralympics.

+2024: Paris Olympics

+Font-Romeu's high-altitude training camp in the French Pyrenees is at 1,850 meters and is within 190 km of Girona.
+Since joining JFTcrew, much training has occurred there.
+In June 2024, in preparation for the Paris Olympics, Bence Bicsák stated that he would spend about five weeks at a high-altitude training camp.

+There were high expectations from the Hungarian Triathlon Association for the Paris Olympics.
+In the context of Bence's Bicsak's 7th-place finish at the Tokyo Olympics, Zsanett Kuttor-Bragmayer's 12th-place finish, and the upcoming first-time presence of Csongor Lehmann at an Olympic event, Gábor Kindl, president of the Hungarian Triathlon Association, stated, "If everything comes together, the team may even bring home a medal.
+It would be a huge success."